adepierre/Botcraft/README.md

 ### ProtocolCraft

 ProtocolCraft is a sublibrary of the botcraft repository.
 It is a full implementation of the minecraft protocol for all supported versions.
 It used to be based on the protocol description on the [Wiki](https://wiki.vg/Protocol).
-However, as it seems to no longer be up to date, I transitioned it to be based on the [official source code mapping](https://www.minecraft.net/en-us/article/minecraft-snapshot-19w36a) provided by Mojang.
+However, as it seems to no longer be up to date after 1.16.5, I transitioned it to be based on the [official source code mapping](https://www.minecraft.net/en-us/article/minecraft-snapshot-19w36a) provided by Mojang.

 Transitionning from one protocol description to the other was a breaking change, as all the packets and many variable names were changed.
-But this should be easier to maintain and update in the future, as it is now directly based on the game source code, instead of a third-party documentation.
+But this should be easier to maintain and update in the future, as it is now directly based on the official game source code, instead of a third-party documentation.

 ## Building and Installation